Helpful Links

 -

 To learn more about our treatment approach and have many of your acupuncture-related questions answered check out Why Did You Put That Needle There by Andy Wegman of Manchester Acupuncture Studio.
-This practical no-nonsense little book is also available in printed form at Sarana, and the Spanish language version is here.
+The Spanish language version of this practical no-nonsense little book is here.

 Other Helpful Resources